gencerdem/PayTrack/readme.md

-## PayTrack
+# PayTrack

 This project was developed as part of a code challenge.
-Project is named as PayTrack.
+The project is named **PayTrack**.

-PayTrack is a simple transaction management API designed to store user and transaction data in a relational database and provide efficient in-memory summarization of transaction records.
+**PayTrack** is a simple transaction management API designed to store user and transaction data in a relational database and provide efficient in-memory summarization of transaction records.

+---

+## Objective

-## Objective was to demonstrate;
+The objective was to demonstrate:

 - SQL database integration
 - Clean and layered architecture
 - Efficient in-memory data processing
 - AutoMapper and DTO usage
 - EF Core and repository patterns
 - SOLID principles
 - Unit test samples
 - Swagger-based API documentation

+---

 ## Architecture